Siponek/LAMD_stack_containers/README.md

 A backend services with Content Management Program as Drupal with MariaDB running on Apache using Linux.

-The main goal is to create a stack of containers on Linux with the following services:
+The main goal is to create a stack of containers on Linux OS with the following services:

-- Linux as OS
 - Apache as web server
 - MariaDB as database
 - Drupal as CMS